»Consul Integration Program

 The HashiCorp Consul Integration Program enables prospective partners to build integrations with HashiCorp Consul that are reviewed and verified by HashiCorp.
 Consul can be consumed in three ways:

 - HashiCorp Cloud Platform (HCP).
 A hosted version of Consul managed in the cloud

 - Consul Enterprise.
 Self-managed, with additional features for custom deployments

 The program is intended to be largely self-service with links to resources, code samples, documentation, and clear integration steps.

 »Categories of Consul Integrations

-By leveraging Consul’s RESTful HTTP API system, vendors are able to build extensible integrations at the data plane, platform, and the infrastructure layer to extend Consul’s functionalities.
-These integrations can be performed with the OSS (open source) version of Consul.
-Integrations with advanced network segmentation, advanced federation, and advanced read scalability need to be tested against Consul Enterprise, since these features are only supported by Consul Enterprise.
+By leveraging Consul’s RESTful HTTP API system, prospective partners are able to build extensible integrations at the data plane, platform, and the infrastructure layer to extend Consul’s functionalities.
+These integrations can be performed both with the OSS (open source) version of Consul, Consul Enterprise, and HCP Consul.
+For features in Consul Enterprise and HCP Consul, refer to the links below:

 Data Plane: These integrations extend Consul’s certificate management, secure ACL configuration, observability metrics and logging, and service discovery that allows for dynamic service mapping APM and logging tools, extend sidecar proxies to support Consul connect, and extend API gateways to allow Consul to route incoming traffic to the proxies for Connect-enabled services.